Though it may seem like a fairly basic commodity, some of these high school students don’t have proper access to laundry machines.

 That’s why East High School in Utah has just installed washing machines, dryers, and lockers for their homeless students.

-In addition, there are plenty of students whose families simply might be too dysfunctional to do laundry.
+Additionally, there are plenty of students whose families are simply too dysfunctional to do laundry.

 The school’s family support specialist Kris Barta told KSL: “We are totally ready to open and I have a few kids who are totally ready for it to open, who have told me, ‘I am not homeless, but my family doesn’t put a priority on this or they are neglectful at home, so I am excited for the locker room/shower room to open up so I can do some laundry.’”